hassox/hassox.github.io/_posts/2015-06-30-api-authentication-with-guardian.md

 #### How do I get my token?

-So far, we've only used the `sign_in` function on Guardian.Plug, and generated CSRF bound tokens.
-This is great for web pages but not so good for APIs.
+So far, we've only used the `sign_in` function on Guardian.Plug.
+This is great for web pages but not quite enough for APIs.
 Lets have a look at how to get a token:

 {% highlight elixir %}